WHAT IS

 Focusing on Productivity and Performance

-Honorable character as the centerpiece of Ethical Intelligence can be expressed as a higher octave of the basic principle of the Golden Rule that encourages us to actualize our highest potential as human beings.
+Honorable character as the centerpiece of Ethically Intelligent leadership can be expressed as a higher octave of the basic principle of the Golden Rule that encourages us to actualize our highest potential as human beings.
 "Treat others in the fair and just manner their highest self is worthy of being treated - and doing the same toward yourself."
-It embodies inclusive respect and kindness toward all humanity - including the compassionate yet sometimes fierce "tough love" that doesn't enable a fellow human being's darkness or shadow behaviors.
+It embodies inclusive respect and kindness toward all humanity - including the compassionate yet sometimes fierce "tough love" that doesn't dismiss or enable a fellow human being's darkness or shadow behaviors.
 It includes the ability for us to forgive one another, as we are all imperfect human beings that make mistakes, as well as holding others (and ourselves) accountable for violations of the law and crimes against humanity - both of the latter being extreme breaches of ethical conduct.
 Not taking a stand or not speaking up when you witness corrupt, inhumane (and yes, undeniably evil) thought systems, behaviors and actions in any form, by any person is enabling with silence.

 Key Questions to Ask Yourself: